Academics for Peace: Media campaigns and threats

+Support

 The academics were supported by Human Rights Watch, the US Ambassador to Turkey John Bass, and other NGOs.
-But the Turkish Government of Recep Tayyip Erdogan began a campaign against the Academics for Peace, with Erdogan accusing them of being terrorists themselves.
-Nationalist students called for the dismissal of the Academics for Peace from their universities, and the prominent Turkish criminal Sedat Peker published an article directed at the academics on his website in which it was stated ‘‘We will shed your blood and swim in it!”.
-Peker had to stand trial for the threat but was acquitted.
-Devlet Bahçeli, the leader of the Nationalist Movement Party (MHP) made a statement accusing the Academics for Peace of treason, while several signatories received threats over anonymous messages and had their universities offices marked red.
-Hundreds of signatories had to resign or were dismissed from the universities where they worked.

 Legal prosecution

 The Turkish Government ordered the detention and arrest of dozens of signatories of the second petition and accused them of propaganda for a terrorist organization.
 Against all of the over 1000 signatories investigations were opened.
 Over 600 signatories were charged, mostly under Article No. 7.2 of the Anti-Terror Law or Article 301 of the penal code of the Turkish Republic.
 In most trials which ended in a verdict, the defendants were found guilty of the offences and sentenced them to prison sentences between 15 months and 3 years.
 The majority of the sentences were suspended but against 36 academics not.
 29 verdicts were not suspended as the prison term in question was above 2 years and against the others it was not suspended as the defendants did want a suspension of the verdict.
 In July 2019, the Constitutional Court of Turkey ruled that the rights of expression of the signatories of the petition were violated and in September 2019 a Turkish court for the first time acquitted one of the Academics for Peace.
 In the following months several trials ended with an acquittal.
 171 academics for peace were found innocent by 17 separate courts as of September 2019.
 As of 30 October 2020, 204 academics were sentenced to a prison term higher than one year.
 While most verdicts were appealable, thirty-six academics are in prison, either because their verdict amounts to over two years or the academics did not accept the deferral of the verdict.